AIM65/NeatAMP-Test-Dev-software/README.md

 A serial monitor implement various serial commands.

 #### Typical usage of the software:
+Straight from PPC3:
 -   Generate a .h file with PPC3 (use burst=1)
+-   Download it, tell NeatAMpto use it.

+It also feasible to :

 -   Edit the file

-    -   before block 2 add \@cfn [name on 12 char] and \@fln [name on 12 char] commands to name the preset in board EEPROM (otherwise file name will be used)
+    -   before block 2 add \@cfn [name on 12 char] and \@fln [name on 12 char] tags to name the preset in board EEPROM (otherwise file name will be used)
     -   drop block 1

--   Dowload it to NeatAMP, tell NeatAMP to use this news file, or part of
+    -   edit registers and biquad values
+-   Download it, tell NeatAMpto use it.

+Create a file from scratch :
+-   add @cfn and @fln tags to set the names
+-   add cfg\ tag on next line
+-   add /pro tag on the following line
+-   add you Config datas with { 0x00, 0x00 } format.
+-   add //wr tag on next line
+-   add you FilterSet Data with { 0x00, 0x00 } format.
+-   Download it, tell NeatAMpto use it.

 -   Listen / measure